-The MSU Drug Discovery Program was initiated in the Fall of 2014 by Dr. Richard, Neubig, Chair of the Department of Pharmacology and Toxicology.
+The MSU Drug Discovery Program was initiated in the Fall of 2014 by Dr. Richard Neubig, Chair of the Department of Pharmacology and Toxicology.
 The intent is to provide expertise and resources in modern drug discovery and development to faculty, staff, and students at MSU and to support active drug discovery efforts on campus.
 The program has received substantial support from the MSU Vice President for Research and Graduate Studies (VPRGS) as well as from multiple colleges and other units across campus.

 In the Fall of 2014, Tom Dexheimer, PhD, joined MSU as manager of the Assay Development and Drug Repurposing Core (ADDRC or high-throughput screening HTS lab) coming from NIH NCATS with substantial experience in HTS assay development.
 Tom coordinates our weekly Drug Discovery seminar series which was kicked off that Fall with an introductory series entitled Drug Discovery 101, run to give a quick overview of drug discovery principles to students and faculty at MSU&.
-The weekly seminar continues with outstanding talks from MSU faculty and outside speakers on drug discovery and devleopment.
+The biweekly seminar continues with outstanding talks from MSU faculty and outside speakers on drug discovery and development.

 We added Medicinal Chemistry support in 2016, when Edmund Ellsworth, PhD, a senior medicinal chemist from Zoetis Pharmaceuticals in Kalamazoo, became director of our Chemical Biology and Medicinal Chemistry Core lab.